Skip to main content

 Handling Errors

-1. If Interactive Ruby isn't running, open Terminal and launch IRB with the irb command.
+1. If Interactive Ruby isn’t running, go to/open Terminal and type the irb command.

 2. In Terminal, type: